-When released in the early 1980s, the PC-98 was considerably advanced for its time, featuring higher resolutions (initially up to 640x400) and better audio quality (using Yamaha FM synthesis soundboards) than Western computers of that era.
-The PC-98 eventually sold over 18 million units in Japan alone by 1999, making it one of the best-selling computer systems of the 20th century, rivaled only by the Commodore 64 (17 million units), Sharp X68000 (16 million units) and the IBM Personal Computer in sales.
+When released in the early 1980s, the PC-98 was considerably advanced for its time, featuring higher resolutions (initially up to 640x400) than Western computers of that era, and while the audio quality of a base unit was a beeper that's identical to the one used on the IBM PC, better audio quality could be added on using Yamaha FM synthesis soundcards, which were almost always sold bundled with the machine.
+The PC-98 eventually sold over 18 million units in Japan alone by 1999, making it one of the best-selling computer systems of the 20th century, rivaled only by the Commodore 64 (17 million units) and the IBM Personal Computer in sales.
 There were also PC-98 clones manufactured by Seiko Epson.

 The PC-98's main computer rivals in Japan were the Sharp X68000 and FM Towns, released in 1987 and 1989, respectively.
 Despite the X68000 and FM Towns both being considerably more powerful (almost Arcade Game quality, in fact) than the PC-98, neither computer was able to dethrone the PC-98 as the Japanese market leader (but the X68000 did come close).
 It wasn't until the late 1990s that the IBM PC finally ended the PC-98's reign over the Japanese PC market.

-Games that originally appeared on the PC-98 include:
+Games that originally appeared on the PC-98 include:<!—index—>

 - 4.6 Billion Year Story: The Theory of Evolution

 - Cobra Mission

 - Dead Of The Brain 2

 - Farland Story

 - Flame Zapper Kotsujin